dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_reading.md

 >
 > **WHEN** reading, **ASK** yourself “What did I just read?”
 Summarize the reading or generate questions based on the reading to check your comprehension.

+For more information on strategies to help you learn, such as removing distractions from your environment or summarizing a reading, click on "Learning Strategies."

 <p class='question'>“What other resources could I use to complete this task?”</p>